Offline Meta-Reinforcement Learning with Online Self-Supervision: Introduction

 We propose to address this challenge by collecting additional online data \emph{without} any reward supervision, leading to a semi-supervised offline meta-RL algorithm, as illustrated in~\Cref{fig:problem-statement-comparison}.
-Online data can be relatively cheap to collect when it does not require reward labels, but it can still make it possible to bridge the distributional shift issue.
+Online data can be cheaper to collect when it does not require reward labels, but it can still help mitigate the distributional shift issue.
 To make it feasible to use this data for meta-training, we can generate synthetic reward labels for it based on the labeled offline data.

-Based on this principle, we propose \fullmethod (\mabbr), which uses reward-labeled offline data to bootstrap a semi-supervised meta-reinforcement learning procedure, in which an offline meta-RL agent collects additional online experience without any reward labels.
-The agent uses the reward supervision from the offline dataset to learn to generate new reward functions, which it uses to autonomously annotate rewards in these otherwise rewardless interactions and meta-train on this new data.
-We evaluate our method and prior offline meta-RL methods on a number of benchmarks~\citep{dorfman2020offline,mitchell2020offline}, as well as a challenging robotic manipulation domain that requires generalization to new tasks, with fewer than 400 time steps of reward labels at meta-test time.
-We find that, while standard meta-RL methods perform well at adapting to training tasks, they suffer from data-distribution shifts when adapting to new tasks that were not seen during meta-training.
+Based on this principle, we propose \fullmethod (\mabbr), which uses reward-labeled offline data to bootstrap a semi-supervised meta-reinforcement learning procedure, in which an offline meta-RL agent collects additional online experience without any reward labels. \mabbr uses the reward supervision from the offline dataset to learn to generate new reward functions, which it uses to autonomously annotate rewards in these rewardless interactions and meta-train on this new data.
+Our paper contains two novel contributions: First, we identify and provide evidence for the aforementioned distribution issue specific to offline meta-RL.
+Second, we propose a new method that mitigates this distribution shift by performing offline meta-RL with self-supervised online finetuning, without ground truth rewards.
+Our method is based off of the efficient PEARL~\citep{rakelly2019efficient} amortized inference method for meta-RL and AWAC~\citep{nair2020accelerating}, an approach for offline RL with online finetuning.
+We evaluate our method and prior offline meta-RL methods on a number of benchmarks~\citep{dorfman2020offline,mitchell2021offline}, as well as a challenging robot manipulation domain that requires generalization to new tasks, with just a few reward-labeled trials at meta-test time.
+We find that, while standard meta-RL methods perform well at adapting to training tasks, they suffer from data-distribution shifts when adapting to new tasks.
 In contrast, our method attains significantly better performance, on par with an online meta-RL method that receives fully labeled online interaction data.